-$\overline{L}$ is a true sentence if and only if $\overline{L}$ is a false sentence
+\overline{L} is a true sentence if and only if \overline{L} is a false sentence Thus, Tarski's analysis showed the inconsistency of the T-scheme with the classical logic for the languages in which the Liar can be expressed, such as natural language.

-Thus, Tarski's analysis showed the inconsistency of the T-scheme with the classical logic for the languages in which the Liar can be expressed, such as natural language.
-Tarski's solution is to preserve the classical logic and to restrict the scheme to parts of the language.
-Tarski showed that if a language L meets some minimum requirements, we can talk about the truth values of sentences of L only inside another "essentially richer" (Tarski's term) metalanguage ML.
+Tarski's solution is to preserve the classical logic and to restrict the T-scheme to parts of the language.
+Tarski showed that if a language L meets some minimum requirements, we can consistently talk about the truth values of sentences of L only inside another "essentially richer" (Tarski's term) metalanguage ML.
 In ML, the T-scheme can only be set for the language L. This solution is in harmony with the idea of reflexivity of thinking and it has become very fertile for mathematics and science in general.
-For example, in chemistry, using the sentences of ML we talk about the truth values of sentences of the language L. However, Tarski's solution is of a normative nature.
-The paradoxes of truth are blocked by a syntactic restriction: in ML we can speak only of the truth values of the sentences of the language L, so in ML the paradoxes of truth cannot be expressed at all.
-As for the liar paradox, the maximum approximation allowed by the syntactic restriction is the Limited Liar.
-In ML, under certain conditions, we can construct the sentence LL: " $\overline{LL}$ is a false sentence of the language L".
-However, the application of the T-scheme to LL does not lead to a contradiction but to the conclusion that LL is a false sentence that does not belong to the language L.
+For example, in chemistry, using the sentences of a language L we describe chemical processes, and using the sentences of ML we talk about the truth values of sentences of the language L.

+Tarski does not deal with the analysis of the mechanism that leads to the paradoxes of truth, but only with the logical analysis of the formal inference of the contradiction.
+Not wanting to give up classical logic, the solution necessarily leads him to separate the metalanguage in which the T-scheme is expressed and the language for which the Tscheme is expressed, as a formal means of eliminating contradiction.
+Although Tarski does not explicitly say it anywhere, his solution suggests that the paradoxes of truth have their source in the violation of the reflexivity of thinking: talk about truth is an act of reflection whereby we transcend the original language.
+However, Tarski's solution is primarily of a normative nature.
+The mechanism of the paradoxes of truth is not analysed but paradoxes are blocked by a syntactic restriction.
+In ML we can speak only of the truth values of the sentences of the language L, so in ML the paradoxes of truth cannot be expressed at all.
+As for the liar paradox, the maximum approximation allowed by the syntactic restriction is the Limited Liar: when L is part of ML, under certain conditions, we can construct in ML the sentence

+LL: \overline{LL} is a false sentence of the language L^4